MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-config-crossplat-runas-profile.md

 ms.topic: how-to
 ---

-# configure Run As accounts and profiles for UNIX and Linux access
+# Configure Run As accounts and profiles for UNIX and Linux access

 This article describes how to configure Run As accounts and profiles for secure monitoring of Linux and UNIX.